switchablenorms/CelebAMask-HQ/README.md

 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/sample.png)

-## New Face Manipulation Model with CelebAMask-HQ
+## Face Manipulation Model with CelebAMask-HQ
 CelebAMask-HQ can be used on several research fields including: facial image manipulation, face parsing, face recognition, and face hallucination.
 We showcase an application on interactive facial image manipulation as bellow:

 * Samples of interactive facial image manipulation